oconnorian3/hangman/README.md

     ![](assets/images/wingame.png)

-    * The users lives are kept track off during the game.
+    * The users lives are kept track of during the game.
     * If the user enters a non alpha value or repeats a previous guess the game will not accept the answer and will ask them to guess again.

     ![](assets/images/errormsg.png)